bamber-haworth/green-claims/README.md

 The UK regulator's practical guidance on what makes a claim legitimate
 * FCA Anti-Greenwashing Guidance -
 Applies to financial products and sustainability-linked instruments
-* IPCC AR6 Summary for Policymakers -
-Ground truth for climate science claims
 * Science Based Targets initiative (SBTi) criteria - The dominant standard for corporate net zero and emissions targets
-* GRI Sustainability Reporting Standards -
-Widely used framework for what companies must disclose

 ## How it works